infracost/docs/docs/usage_based_resources.md

 title: Usage-based resources
 ---

 Infracost distinguishes the **price** of a resource from its **cost**.
-Price is the per-unit price advertised by a cloud vendor.
+Price is the per-unit price published by a cloud vendor.
 The cost of a resource is calculated by multiplying its price by its usage.
-For example, an EC2 instance might be priced at $0.02 per hour, and if run for 100 hours (its usage), it'll cost $2.
-Supported resources in Infracost will always show prices, but if a resource has a usage-based cost component, we can't show its cost as we don't know how much it'll be used.
-For example, an AWS Lambda resource shows no monthly costs for requests and duration:
+For usage-based resources such as AWS Lambda or Google Cloud Storage, Infracost will show prices:

   ```
   Name                             Quantity  Unit                 Monthly Cost